GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Add user data export feature (GDPR compliance)
 - [ ] Add content license agreement for submissions
-- [ ] 7.
-Data Retention
-    - For deleted accounts, anonymize data by naming the section "Anonymous" and removing the link?
 - [ ] Write procedures to follow for Admins, Moderators, and Verifiers to make sure compliance is met.
     - Write specific guidelines based on user location: GDPR ; CCPA
 - [ ] Make email accounts for privacy and legal